Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 :   ### Reach { .noborder}

     This weapon adds 5 feet to your reach when you attack with it.
-This property also determines your reach for **:rsc-r: Opportunity Attacks** with a reach weapon.
+This property also determines your reach for **:rsc-r: Opportunity Attacks**{.rsc} with a reach weapon.

 ---